BestReviews is reader-supported and may earn an affiliate commission. Details

 Holds phones that are 4 to 10 inches.
 Fully collapsible design.
 Portable.
 Lightweight.
 Adjustable.
 Has rubber grip pads for sturdiness.
 Hole in the back allows convenient charging.
 Comes in black and white.

-Bigger phones are more likely to fall in certain angles.
+Bigger phones are more likely to fall at certain angles.

 Compatible with a wide range of devices between 3.5 and 7 inches.
 Sturdy with a non-slip base.
 Choose portrait or landscape orientation; you have access to the charging point either way.